 - Again, eat small.
 Heartburn can happen when your enlarged uterus presses against the stomach, forcing the stomach contents up into the esophagus.
 Small, balanced meals help prevent that.

 - Increase your fiber and probiotic intake.
-To counteract gas, bloating, and constipation, fiber and probiotics are the Batman and Robin of keeping things moving.
-For fiber, add whole grains, beans and lentils, vegetables and fruits to your diet.
-Get probiotics (aka: good bacteria) through yogurt or fermented foods like kimchi.
+To counteract gas, bloating, constipation, fiber, and probiotics are the Batman and Robin of keeping things moving.
+For fiber, add whole grains, beans and lentils, vegetables, and fruits to your diet.
+Get probiotics (aka good bacteria) through yogurt or fermented foods like kimchi.
 Also, Mommy’s Bliss Prenatal Regularity Support Gummies contain prebiotic fiber to support gut health, and Mommy’s Bliss Prenatal Multivitamin + Probiotics provides probiotics plus ginger and vitamin B6 to help you with gas, constipation, and upset tummy.